• Skip to primary navigation

 Where: Tokyo

 Takeshita Street in Harajuku is widely known for having all things wacky and wonderful.
 There are tons of kitschy, yet enamoring shops to browse for vintage goods, cosplay costumes, and quirky souvenirs.
-But, there are also a number of wild foods to stuff your face with like cotton candy the size of your head, or rainbow grilled cheese!
+But, there are also several unique foods to stuff your face with like cotton candy the size of your head, or rainbow grilled cheese!

 3. Visit the Floating Torii on Miyajima Island